RescueSocial/Amber-Heard_Disinformation_Operations_Bots/NLU Labeling, Monitoring Cross-Platforms/README.md

 <b>Data and Analysis of Twitter, Reddit, Instagram, YouTube, Change.org, Facebook</b>
 - <b>Support and Defense Data included, as well as Compliments, Love Data for training NLU - including 5.9K of 12.4K labeled training</b>
 <br>-> 10K NLG created Supportive Compliments of her from Semiosis is included for comparison of labeled texts vs articulate compliments from <a href="https://github.com/mullikine/positive-nlg-compliments">AI</a>.
 Compare density and prompt-based similarities
+<br>In context of domestic abuse, it's important to show what is supportive and positive in relationships through support, defense, compliments, and love texts. <i>The adversiarial framework of operations or tactic strategy is further a layer. </i>
 - Monitoring and Dashboards included
 - Instagram threat analysis includes both <a href="https://myvocabulary.com/word-list/crime-vocabulary">Crime</a> | <a href="https://myvocabulary.com/word-list/human-trafficking-vocabulary">Human Trafficking</a> words analysis with NLU testing
 - Testing data is flooded with harms